Zoological Museum

 Discover the exhibitions!

-Would you like to see the world’s most beatiful butterfly, large wasps from the rainforest, or a living tarantula?
-Or our live African bullfrog “Rontti” and horned frog “Jappe”?
-Our new exhibition displays some of the tropics’ finest arthropods.
+Would you like to see the world’s most beautiful butterfly or large wasps from the rainforest?
+Our exhibition displays some of the tropics’ finest arthropods.
 Early collections from the 19th century are on display in the historical exhibition.

 Research projects